Home sale prices hit a high. Should you wait to buy?

-Housing prices in the United States hit an all-time high in June, according to the National Association of Realtors.
-There are signs high home prices are leveling off, but buying a house is still really expensive.
+Updated May 19, 2021: Housing prices in the United States hit an all-time high in April, according to the National Association of Realtors.
+Despite rising prices and mortgage rates, buyers are still looking for homes.
 In what might be the hottest of all seller's markets, what is a buyer to do?

 Buyers face a lot of competition for a limited supply of homes.
 To beat out other home shoppers, they may have to waive financial contingencies that protect them in case the sale doesn't go as planned, said Rachel Musiker, a spokeswoman for Redfin, a real estate brokerage.
 This includes conducting an inspection before making the offer so you can waive the inspection contingency, offering to make a non-refundable deposit with the sellers for them to keep the money if the deal doesn't close or waiving the appraisal contingency entirely.